 Yes, all students eligible to receive special education and/or English Language Learner support will receive those services.
-Individualized Education Plan (IEP) teams will continue to meet and develop student-specific supports in special education.
+Individualized Education Program (IEP) teams will continue to meet and develop student-specific supports in special education.
 ELL teachers will also work directly with students and families to support their specific learning needs.

-HEALTH AND SAFETY PROTOCOLS FOR HYBRID LEARNING
+HEALTH AND SAFETY PROTOCOLS FOR FULLY IN-PERSON LEARNING

 Will there be temperature screenings?

 Students and staff are asked to self-monitor temperatures daily.
 Anyone with a temperature of 100.4 or higher, or if showing any other signs of illness, should not attend school.
 A no-cost digital thermometer is available to families to support daily temperature screening.

 Yes, face masks will be required for students and staff throughout the school day.
 According to recommendations from the Centers for Disease Control and public health experts, face masks are a key tool in reducing the spread of COVID-19.
 Each student was provided a no-cost face mask from the district at the beginning of the school year.
 Students entering the district in the middle of the school year will be provided a no-cost face mask upon enrollment.
 Families are also welcome to provide masks for their own student(s) if they prefer.

 What happens if an individual in a school exhibits symptoms, is awaiting test results, or tests positive for COVID-19?